-Refer also to the wiring harness and conduit connection diagram on page 57.
+Refer also to the wiring harness and conduit connection diagram on page 46.

 - Remove the lower front cover from the solar storage tank.
 Set aside the screws.
-Discard the front cover, this will be replaced by a new front cover supplied in the solar controller kit. - Remove the 4 pin and 6 pin connector plugs from the 10 pin connector on the bottom tab of the electrical opening. - Remove the 10 pin connector from the tab of the electrical opening and discard. - Fit one of the conduit clips (13) directly beneath the penetration in the tab for the 10 pin connector with a self-tapping screw (7) provided in the controller kit.
+Discard the front cover, this will be replaced by a new front cover supplied in the solar controller kit. - Remove the 4 pin connector plug from the 10 pin connector on the bottom tab of the electrical opening. - Remove the 10 pin connector from the tab of the electrical opening and discard. - Fit one of the conduit clips (13) directly beneath the penetration in the tab for the 4 pin connector with a self-tapping screw (7) provided in the controller kit.
 This will correctly align the conduit from the solar controller when it is secured. - It is not necessary to cut the cable tie holding the loop in the conduit beneath the solar controller, as the conduit is long enough to reach the electrical opening.
-Maintaining the loop assists in keeping the conduit clear of the ground or floor upon completion of the installation. - Connect the 10 pin connector on the conduit from the solar control unit (6) to the tab of the electrical opening. - Connect the 4 pin and 6 pin connector plugs to the 10 pin connector.
-Ensure they are fully engaged. - Check the wiring connections are secure, then position all wiring neatly inside of the electrical opening. - Place the new front cover (14) supplied in position over the electrical opening and secure with the two screws. - The new lower front cover contains a grommet fitted in the mains power electrical entry opening. - Leave the grommet (15) in position if mains power has yet to be connected to the solar storage tank or is not to be connected because boosting is performed by an in-series booster water heater and not the booster heating unit.
-The grommet must be left in position to maintain the IP rating of the solar storage tank. - Remove the grommet (15) from the electrical opening at the bottom of the front cover if the mains power supply has already been connected to the solar storage tank. - Position the remaining two conduit clips (13) to achieve approximate equidistant spacing between the first clip and the solar controller and fit with the self-tapping screws (7) provided in the controller kit. - Secure the conduit to the side of the solar storage tank with the three conduit clips (13). - Ensure the conduit is kept clear of the ground or floor.
+Maintaining the loop assists in keeping the conduit clear of the ground or floor upon completion of the installation. - Connect the 4 pin connector on the conduit from the solar control unit (6) to the tab of the electrical opening by sliding it into the two grooves on the tab. - Connect the 4 pin connector plug to the 4 pin connector.
+Ensure they are fully engaged. - Connect the Earth wire of the solar controller cable to the earth tab and the Active and Neutral wires of the solar controller cable to the terminal block. - Check the wiring connections are secure, then position all wiring neatly inside of the electrical opening. - Place the new front cover (14) supplied in position over the electrical opening and secure with the two screws. - This cover must replace the original lower front cover on the solar storage tank when the electrical cable wiring harness from the solar control unit is connected to the tank. - The new lower front cover contains a grommet (15) fitted in the left hand opening at the bottom underside of the cover.
+This opening is not used and the grommet must be left in position to maintain the IP rating of the solar storage tank. - Position the remaining two conduit clips (13) to achieve approximate equidistant spacing between the first clip and the solar controller and fit with the self-tapping screws (7) provided in the controller kit. - Secure the conduit to the side of the solar storage tank with the three conduit clips (13). - Ensure the conduit is kept clear of the ground or floor.

-For further information and instructions on the solar control unit (6) and its connection to power, refer to "Solar Control Unit" on page 71.
+For further information and instructions on the solar control unit (6) and its connection to power, refer to "Solar Control Unit" on page 60.